rasunag27/Item_demand_forecasting/README.md

 * There are 10 stores and each store contains 10 items for which sales value is provided.

 ### Objective
-To predict 3-month sales of each item by considering the aggregation of stores.
+To predict future sales of items by considering the 90 day sale.

 ### Methodology